Jeewantha/leefy/README.md

 ======================================================
 1. If you just want to check it out, it is easy to get Leefy up and running in your local machine without building it from the source.

 2. All the dependent softwares, requires to run Leefy is free and open source.
-The list of required softwares are as follows.
+The list of required software are as follows.
     * Java 8 or above
     * MySQL 5.7 Community Edition
     * Tomcat 9.0.14